fbpx

 • Hazardous Duties: If your disability resulted from performing hazardous duties, it could be eligible.
 Examples of hazardous duties might include serving as a paratrooper or handling explosive ordnance.

+In addition, your injury or disability needs to be rated by the VA.
+However, it does not necessarily need to be rated by the DoD.
 Furthermore, secondary conditions, those caused or exacerbated by your initial combat-related injury or disability, might also qualify.

 The key to understanding whether your disability is eligible for CRSC is to remember that it must be directly linked to your military service, specifically to combat or a combat-like situation.
+If you’re uncertain whether your condition qualifies, it’s a good idea to seek advice from a legal or military expert.

 CRSC vs CRDP